 When I was a young, painfully shy kid (elementary school age), it was a black panther who guided me through the scary world of growing up.
 Strangely enough, the high school I ended up going to had a black panther as a mascot.
 When I broke up with a boyfriend of 8 years who I thought I would end up married to, a female white fox consoled me.
 When my ex-boyfriend and best friend committed suicide several years ago, I got the Black Rabbit tattoo in memory of him.
 (He also looks kind of like the Leaping Bunny – a symbol of cruelty free products, so it has a double meaning for me.)

-Since I’ve been diagnosed with Lyme disease, the rabbit has been popping up everywhere.
+diagnosed with Lyme disease (Updated: I don’t believe the tests for Lyme were accurate – and I think my problms stem from the gut – possibly SIBO, Leaky Gut, etc.), the rabbit has been popping up everywhere.
 I looked at a lotus painting in the room where I’ve been getting lymphatic drainage massages (Marchelle Brown in Santa Monica – she’s great BTW), and I saw a rabbit – plain as day.
 But there was no rabbit, it was simply my mind consoling me once again.

 For those who are wondering, I’m still taking natural remedies, but I’m also on my second of several antibiotics and it’s rough.
 It makes my joints hurt, my head aches, I feel lethargic, my body is swollen, and I’m short of breath.
 My lymph nodes are swollen, so I know my body is trying to fight it.
 It has to get worse before it gets better.